alexlael/alexlael/README.md

 # 👋 Hello, welcome to my GitHub profile!

 ### 🌟 About Me
 Hi!
-My name is **Alex Lael**, and I’m currently in an exciting career transition.
-After **6 years working in the Networking field** at one of Brazil’s largest internet providers, I decided to follow a new passion: **Software Development**.
+My name is **Alex Lael**, and I’m currently going through an exciting career transformation.
+After **6 years working in the networking field** at one of Brazil’s largest internet providers, I decided to pursue a new passion: **Software Development**.

-I’m currently studying **Software Engineering** and dedicating myself to continuous learning to become a **Fullstack Developer**.
-My journey includes practical and theoretical studies, building personal projects, and an eagerness to grow in this new field. 🚀
+I’m currently a **Software Engineering student**, studying consistently since February 2025, with the goal of becoming a **Fullstack Developer**.
+My learning journey includes building real projects, diving into backend and frontend technologies, and working with modern tools like Docker and Prisma. 🚀

 ---

 ### 🚀 Goal
-To establish myself as a fullstack developer, combining my experience in networking and infrastructure with development skills to create innovative and scalable solutions.
+To establish myself as a fullstack developer, combining my strong background in infrastructure and networking with development skills to build robust, scalable, and efficient systems.

 ---